one-among-us/data/people/Proselyte093/page.en.md

 ---
 ## Description

-Proselyte is our ally.
+Proselyte was our ally.
 They often interacted with us friendly in spite of their introverted personality.

 They were fond of cute cats.
 Whether it was their own cat, or cats in a pet shop, or cats they met on the street.